kikotomaz/ditto/README.md

 Ditto is a realtime NPC dialogue generator that creates personality-rich characters for virtual worlds.

 ## Get Started
-Clone:
+Clone repo:

-    git clone https://github.com/kikotomaz/npc-dio my_dir
+	git clone https://github.com/kikotomaz/ditto my_dir

-Import as python module:
+This repository uses the OpenAI API as for it's LLM backend so you'll need to install that aswell:

+	pip install openai

+Finally just import the module into your python project

 	import ditto

+Alternatively, you can check out the `examples/` directory that contains some small programs that showcase Ditto's abilities

 # Usage
-Each ditto project consists of a directory that defines the world, its enviroments, and the characters:
+Each Ditto project consists of a directory that defines the world, its enviroments, and the characters:

 	ditto_world_filetree
 	├── characters